robertsweetman/cloudwatch-metrics/README.md

 ## ToDo

 ### General
+1. GitHub action to build
-1. GitHub action to build and push application to S3
+2. GitHub action to push application to S3
+3. FIXME: fix release.yml pipeline as it's currently broken
 2. Windows client support
 3. Figure out how to handle other collectd scripts which are getting state
 7. Tests for the Rust code